MonashSmartStructures/ospgrillage/docs/source/rst/Examples.rst

 Adding load cases to model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Here are a few examples on creating/adding load cases to the `simple_grid` model.
+Here we create and add load cases to the `simple_grid` model for analysis.

 First load case is a line load running along mid span width.